 Refugees and Communication Rights in Europe

-Additional financial support is coming from the Evangelical Church in the Rhineland, Germany, and the Churches’ Commission for Migrants in Europe.
+Additional financial support for the 2017 project came from the Evangelical Church in the Rhineland, Germany, and the Churches’ Commission for Migrants in Europe.
 Further Cooperation partners are the World Council of Churches and the Conference of European Churches.